Letronix624/let-engine/core/README.md

 Core types for the let-engine used by all sub crates.

-This crate does not implement looping or drawing functionality and only provides types.
+This crate does not implement the event loop or backends.